metaschema/oxyzen/README.md

 -And our fully featured gui, metaschema < link here >

-In json's db the structure is pretty much free, however,  except for special occasions, I' ve seen the "document collection concept" been preferable, scalable and reusable, sharable also.
+In json's dbs the structure is pretty much free, however,  except for special occasions, I' ve seen the "document collection concept" been preferable, scalable and reusable, sharable also.

 Most of the projects for the micro and the small business could be covered by a bunch of collections, given firebase's integrated login.
 I figured, if i was to use a document collections structure for a project I could as well benefit from the know factors of the data structure.